patricksilva1/Spring-Microservices/README.md

 ## Microservices with Spring Boot:
 > With Spring Boot, your microservices can start small and iterate fast.
 That’s why it has become the de facto standard for Java™ microservices.
+## Details:
+> You always need to start the Eureka-server first and then the Zuul-server.
+Because eureka is our Discovery Service.

 #### Discovery Service
-> Name: Eureka-server Port:Running in 9010
+> Name: Eureka-server, Port:Running in 9010

+#### Gateway Service
+> Name: Zuul-server, Port:Running in 9011